-- (a) by the management company; or - (b) where applicable, by the open-ended investment company. - (2) The application must- - (a) be made in such manner as the GFSC may direct; - (b) contain or be accompanied by such other information as the GFSC may reasonably require; and - (c) specify the names of the directors of the depositary.
+- (a) by the management company; or - (b) where applicable, by the open-ended investment company.

+- (a) be made in such manner as the GFSC may direct; - (b) contain or be accompanied by such other information as the GFSC may reasonably require; and - (c) specify the names of the directors of the depositary.